-Tumeric is famously anti-inflammatory and can be enjoyed many different ways, including juiced raw.
+Tumeric is famously anti-inflammatory and can be enjoyed in many ways, including juiced raw.
 But today, I wanted to pass on this super easy tea (psst, it’s not raw!).

-I’ve been drinking it almost every morning for a couple months now and it’s still delicious to me, which is a good thing.
+I’ve been drinking Oraneg Turmeric Tea every morning for a couple of months now and it’s still delicious to me, which is a good thing.
 Turmeric has so many beneficial qualities … let us count the ways (scroll below for the tea how-to).

 To be fair, inflammatory responses are a good thing.
 We wouldn’t be able to wage a defense against bacteria and viruses, or injuries, for example, without a strong inflammatory response.
 However, too much of a good thing can cause problems.
 Chronic inflammation has been implicated in many diseases that plague us today, including heart disease, diabetes, Alzheimer’s, and obesity.
 Curcumin can reduce inflammation as effectively as some anti-inflammatory medications, but without the side effects.
 One of the ways it does this is by inhibiting (NF)-kB.